The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves: The divisor subalgebra of log Chow

 \subsection{The Chow ring of the Artin fan}

 Let $(X,D)$ be a nonsingular variety with a normal crossings divisor.
 We relate here the normally decorated strata classes of $(X,D)$ to Chow classes on the Artin fan $\mathcal{A}_X$ of $(X,D)$.
-Here, since $\mathcal{A}_X$ is a smooth, finite type algebraic stack stratified by quotient stacks, it has well-defined Chow groups $\mathsf{CH}^\star(\mathcal{A}_X)$ with an intersection product as defined in \cite{kreschcycleartin}.
-As we explain in Section \ref{afan}, there is a smooth morphism to the Artin fan,
+Here, since $\mathcal{A}_X$ is a smooth, finite type algebraic stack stratified by quotient stacks, it has well-defined Chow groups $\mathsf{CH}^\star(\mathcal{A}_X)$ with an intersection product as defined in \cite{kreschcycleartin}. { Note that for our proof below it will not be necessary to recall the precise definition from \cite{kreschcycleartin}, since we only use some properties and examples of these Chow groups (like the existence of an excision sequence) that we recall when needed.
+Also, we stress again that all Chow groups below are with $\mathbb{Q}$-coefficients. }